Skip to main content Skip to footer

 }

-Then, we need to obtain references to the ViewContainerRef and ComponentFactoryResolver Angular services, as was discussed above.
-We do it by injecting them in the component's constructor parameters:
+Next, obtain references to the ViewContainerRef and ComponentFactoryResolver services, as previously discussed.
+These are acquired through Angular’s injection mechanism by declaring them as parameters in the component’s constructor:

 constructor(@Inject(ViewContainerRef) private _vcr: ViewContainerRef, @Inject(ComponentFactoryResolver) private _cmpResolver: ComponentFactoryResolver) {}